HIGHLIGHTS

 During

-the night the ship will have steered far north towards the edge of the
+the night the ship will steer far north towards the edge of the polar

-polar pack ice.
-How far north only time and weather will tell, but the
+pack ice.
+How far north only time and weather will tell, but the main

-main target for us is just the ‘edge’, possibly at
+target for us is just the ‘edge’, possibly at 80

-80 degrees north!
+degrees north!
 This is the kingdom of the polar bear!
-As the pack
+As the pack ice

-ice retreats during summer, polar bears ride the floes north, as this
+retreats during summer, polar bears ride the floes north, as this is

 reasons do not ‘catch’ the ice moving north, are